mariusc/apple-sdk/README.md

 ### *RelayrDevice*

 An instance representing a *Device*.
-A device is another basic Relayr entity.
+A device is another basic relayr entity.
 A device is any external entity capable of producing measurements and sending them to a transmitter to be further sent to the relayr platform, or one which is capable of receiving information from the relayr platform.
 Since a single relayr device can produce more than one reading at the same time, you should always query device capabilities prior to executing any other commands.

 ```objective-c